 In 364 the empire officially splits into the Roman Empire in the west and the Byzantine Empire in the east.
 As Rome declines, Constantinople becomes more important.
 In 394 The Emperor Theodocious declares Christianity the official religion of the empire, outlawing the worship of the ancient Greek and Roman Gods.
 This is the beginning of the Byzantine empire which lasts a thousand years.
-Greek replaces Latin as the official language, monasteries and churches are built
+Greek replaces Latin as the official language, monasteries and churches

 and religious art in the form of frescos, icons and mosaics become the primary form of artistic expression in a society that has no separation of church and state whatsoever.
 In 529 the emperor Justinian conquers the land to the south as well as North Africa and Italy, then declares the study of the ancient Greek philosophers of the classical period to be illegal.
 The only philosophy of the empire is to be Christian theology.
-The church of Agia Sophia is built in the reign of Justinian.
+The Church of Agia Sophia is built in the reign of Justinian.
 The church, named for

 the Holy Wisdom of God is the second largest temple ever built, after the Temple of Solomon in Jerusalem.
 The architects of this massive domed basilica are Anthemius from Tralles and Isidorus from Miletus.

 The 7th and 8th centuries see the rise of Islam and there are a number of attacks by the Arabs with Crete falling in 823.
 If not for Greek-fire, the Byzantine's secret weapon, Constantinople would have fallen too.
 An explosive and incendiary substance made from sulphur, pitch and petroleum Greek fire's effect was the equivalent of what airplanes and tanks had on 20th century warfare.
-It enabled a smaller Byzantine force to defeat a much
+It enabled a smaller Byzantine force to

 larger enemy.
 The substance was squirted from bellows mounted in the Byzantine ships and caused great terror and destruction.

 In 726 Emperor Leo and his advisors conclude that perhaps the reason for these attacks and the near destruction of the empire is that they have somehow managed to anger God.
 Leo hits upon the idea of destroying religious images (Icons) to appease God, since their veneration comes close to breaking the commandment about idolatry.
-This policy of Iconoclasm, (which means
+This policy of Iconoclasm,

 breaking) divides Byzantine society and politics for the next 120 years.
 The last iconoclast emperor is Theophilos.
 After he dies in 842, his widow Theodora acting as regent for their young son, Michael III restores the veneration of Icons as an acceptable form of worship.